An overview of the vocabulary around the cigar: The essential terms to know

 The vitola refers to the shape and size of a cigar.
 It is a key element in determining the type of experience you will have when smoking a cigar.
 It encompasses the length and diameter, as well as the overall shape.
 Here are some common examples of vitolas:

-• Churchill : Long and elegant (17 to 18 cm), often associated with stronger and slower burning cigars.
+- Churchill : Long and elegant (17 to 18 cm), often associated with stronger, slower-burning cigars.

-• Figurado : Cigar with non-cylindrical ends, such as the Torpedo or the Pyramid , known for its smoking complexity.
+- Figurado : Cigar with non-cylindrical ends, like the Torpedo or the Pyramid , known for its smoking complexity.

-Each vitola is designed to offer a unique experience in terms of draw, combustion, and distribution of aromas.
+Each vitola is designed to offer a unique experience in terms of draw, combustion, and aroma distribution.

 2. Cape

 The wrapper is the outer tobacco leaf of the cigar, often referred to as the "skin" of the cigar.
-The quality of the wrapper not only influences the appearance of the cigar, but also its taste and combustion.
-Here are some common types of wrappers:
+The quality of the wrapper influences not only the appearance of the cigar, but also its taste and combustion.
+Here are some common types of wrapper:

-• Sumatra : Coming mainly from Indonesia, it tends to offer spicy and earthy flavors.
+- Sumatra : Sourced primarily from Indonesia, it tends to offer spicy and earthy flavors.

 3. Drawing

-The draw refers to how easily the smoke passes through the cigar when smoking it.
-A proper draw is crucial to a good smoking experience.
-A cigar that is too tight (difficult to draw) or too loose (too easy to draw) can ruin the experience.
-The draw can be influenced by how the cigar was rolled and the quality of the construction.
+The draw refers to how easily the smoke passes through the cigar when smoking.
+A proper draw is crucial for a good smoking experience.
+A cigar that is too tight (difficult to draw) or too loose (too easy to draw) can ruin the enjoyment.
+The draw can be influenced by how the cigar was rolled and the quality of its construction.

-• Easy draw : Too loose a draw can result in too rapid a burn and reduced flavor intensity.
+- Easy Draw : Too loose a draw can result in too rapid a burn and reduced aroma intensity.

 A good draw allows for a balanced experience, where the smoke diffuses smoothly, without excessive effort or excess heat.